gakalmar/nasa-image-viewer/README.md

 # nasa-image-viewer
-An simple astronomy photography app to showcase deployment using a Jenkins pipeline
+- A simple astronomy photography app to showcase deployment using a Jenkins pipeline